 11. Salvage it

-If you have a do-it-yourself frenzy and build your own systems, you may reduce the cost of your new system by salvaging parts from the old one.
-Good candidates for salvage include the case (if it's not a proprietary, prebuilt system), the optical drive, the power supply, and, sometimes, the memory modules.
+If you build your own PCs, you may reduce the cost of your new system by salvaging parts from the old one.
+Good candidates for salvage include the case (if it's not a proprietary system from HP, Dell, Acer and the likes), the optical drive, the power supply, and, sometimes, the memory modules.

 Depending on how much you actually reuse, the distinction between new system and one that's simply been upgraded is a hazy one.
 If you replace the motherboard, CPU, memory, and primary hard drive, but keep the case, power supply, optical drive and graphics card, is that a new system, or one that's been upgraded?